PolicyStat/gitlit/docs/sphinx/FeatureList.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A user should be able to submit a new version of the document
 (with changes made as they desire) as a commit,
-and Psychic-Octo-Robot will convert that into the appropriate commit changes in Git.
+and gitlit will convert that into the appropriate commit changes in Git.

 Risks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~